-Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his fourth season as head coach of the Red Foxes.
+Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his seventh season as head coach of the Red Foxes.

-Jesse Marsh begins his first season with the Marist Baseball program.
+Jesse Marsh is in his third season with the Marist baseball program.